8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

-- [ ] UNIT FILE - need to make trade in form
+- [x] UNIT FILE - need to make trade in form i think this is done
 - [ ] MANAGERS/ADMIN -need to make performance graphs for managers and owner, similar to sales persons version
 - [ ] WORKORDER - scheduler for empty brands have it select all technicians
 - [ ] DATABASE - back ups of databases for dealers once in production?